UnicornTranscoder/Apache/README.md

 ## Apache configuration

 This repository contains Apache configuration examples for the UnicornTranscoder project.
-It still has a few bugs but seems to work well enough to stream through a browser, Android phone/tv or iPhone.
-Roku seems unhapy though.
+It still has a few bugs but seems to work well enough to stream through a browser, Android phone/tv, iPhone, and Roku after there latest app update.

 ## UnicornTranscoder Project